Repair Body Panels and Paint

 With very few exceptions (Corvette, Avanti, and some others), classic car exterior panels are made of sheet metal.
 If you're lucky, you may only need a body panel that unbolts, such as a door, hood, or trunk lid.
 Then all you would need to do is source a replacement, and have it repainted to match the rest of the car.
 But most of us are not that lucky.

 Hoods and trunk lids can be unbolted and replaced fairly easily.
 This goes for doors, too, but installation is harder.
-All other body panels will require cutting out and welding in replacement panels.
+All other body panels will require cutting out the old metal and welding in replacement panels.

-Most automotive body panels, including interior and trunk floors, quarter panels, dashboards, kick panels, and the roof, are a structural, integral part of the car.
+Many automotive body panels, such as interior and trunk floors, quarter panels, dashboards, kick panels, and roof, are a structural, integral part of the car.
 Removing and replacing them require special tools and special skills.

 Repairing Rusty Sheet Metal